The Simple Travel

 You will find different tour operators offering tours based on your interest in culture, nature, adventure and wellness.

 Bhutan visas are expensive as most countries have to obtain them after choosing a tour package of a minimum of $250 through a registered tourist agency.
-The citizens of Maldives, Bangladesh, and India has to pay the sustainable Development Fee of around 17 dollars.
+However, citizens of Maldives, Bangladesh, and India only have to pay a sustainable Development Fee of around $17.
+It’s important to plan ahead and budget accordingly for your Bhutan adventure.

 Bhutan Visa Requirements:

-• Validity of your existing passport for the next six months.
+- Validity of your existing passport for minimum six months.

 Application process: Through a registered travel operator